-On the other hand, the best mattress for back pain would be comfy to get a good night sleep.
+On the other hand, a good mattress for back pain would be comfy to to sleep better at night.
 According to a recent study conducted by the National Institutes of Health, 92 percent of people say that medium-firm mattresses offer a decent lower back support while sleeping.

 Live and Sleep Resort Ultra

 Here are the latest reviews of the 5 best mattresses for back pain relief.

 Many of us have never heard of gel mattresses, as they are not as well-known as memory foam.
 You may be wondering: why is a gel layer worth considering?
 When we sleep, our bodies are less effective at regulating temperature.
 Memory foam tends to be less successful at managing this heat than traditional spring mattresses, and users often report feeling hot and bothered in the night.
 However, in the Nectar Sleep mattress, the gel layer absorbs heat, allowing for a cooler sleeping experience.
 For those of us that have woken up in the middle of the night in a hot sweat, a mattress with good airflow is very important.

 Interestingly, a poor-quality sleep can result in a stronger perception of backache, alongside a myriad of other issues.
 In order to achieve a higher quality of sleep, it’s important that you don’t overheat.
 What I like about the Nectar Sleep mattress is that every layer of foam has been made to be breathable.
 The upper quilted layer is designed to promote airflow, whilst Tencel fabric wicks heat away.